MystenLabs/sui/crates/sui-framework/docs/sui-framework/vdf.md

 'Efficient Verifiable Delay Functions.', J. Cryptol.
 33, and is compatible with the VDF implementation in fastcrypto.

+The discriminant for the class group is pre-computed and fixed.
+See how this was generated in the fastcrypto-vdf crate.

 <pre><code><b>public</b> <b>fun</b> <a href="vdf.md#0x2_vdf_vdf_verify">vdf_verify</a>(input: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, output: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, proof: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, iterations: u64): bool
 </code></pre>